statisticianinstilettos/recommender_engines/README.md

 # recommender_engines
 A private libary for freelance data science work.
-These classes can be used to train and deploy user-item recommendations using client provided data.
+These classes can be used to train and deploy recommendations using client provided data.

 ![](https://media.giphy.com/media/CIJsP7PsWvZM4/giphy.gif)